NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/02_quickstart.md

 >>> earth2-weather-analytics-scheduler-8887b8b55-2srgz   1/1     Running   0         1m
 ```

-## Building and Launching the Earth-2 Command Center Application
+## Building and Launching the Omniverse Kit Application

 To quickly deploy the Omniverse application in a new console: